hsingh124/hsingh.dev/content/posts/localstack-overview-with-dynamodb.md

 title: "Localstack Overview with DynamoDB"
 date: 2022-10-18T10:45:09+13:00
 tags: ['Cloud']
-summary: "This goes through a quick project which involves setting up Localstack as a cloud dev/testing environment and writing a go script using the AWS SDK for it."
+summary: "This goes through a quick project which involves setting up Localstack as a cloud dev/testing environment and writing a go script using the AWS SDK for creating a table, populating it and getting all the data."
 ---

 [Localstack](https://localstack.cloud/) is a cloud service emulator.
 It gives you a mock local AWS setup that you can use for testing and development instead of using an actual cloud service.
 In this post, we'll be setting up Localstack as a local development environment and writing a go script using the AWS SDK to fetch all the rows from a DynamoDB instance on Localstack.